Root Canal An Overview

 A root canal is a conservative treatment that allows you to keep your natural tooth structure which is preferable to the alternative – tooth extraction.

 If you are feeling tooth pain, don’t let it wait.
 Contact our Baltimore dentist office for an appointment.
-Dr. Vanderburg performs root canals in our office, where you’ll find a gentle touch and quality care.
+Dr. Patel performs root canals in our office, where you’ll find a gentle touch and quality care.

 Schedule an Appointment

 Cosmetic and Advanced Dentistry offers root canals in our Owings Mills, MD and Baltimore, MD dentist office.
-Call (410) 697-6290 to schedule an appointment with Dr. Vanderburg or request an appointment online.
+Call (410) 697-6290 to schedule an appointment with Dr. Patel or request an appointment online.
 Let us help you find relief from your painful tooth infection.